 If you’re there a few hours before departure, there are harbour-side bars where you relax before embarkment and watch the many boats assemble.

 But it is more than just a departure point.
 Split is the second-largest city in Croatia and one which has been prized by ancient civilisations.
 Founded by the Greeks in the 2nd or 3rd Century BC, it was here in AD 305 that the Roman Emperor Diocletian built a palace for himself to retire in.
-Now an Unesco World Heritage Site, the impressive white stone complex of Diocletian’s Palace is worth a visit before or after you set sail.
+Now a Unesco World Heritage Site, the impressive white stone complex of Diocletian’s Palace is worth a visit before or after you set sail.
 Consider a guided tour of Diocletian’s Palace and the old town of Split.

 Hvar island is the epitome of Croatian glamour.
 In particular, the glitzy Hvar Town is where the rich come to play.
 In this picturesque harbour town, with a hilltop fortress and views of the pretty Palinksi islands, you’ll find superyachts and quite possibly a celebrity or two (when I was there, the rumour was Roman Abramovich was in town, having arrived in his huge mega yacht).

 As such, you’ll find more luxurious hotels and restaurants in Hvar – and overall, prices are higher.

 But despite all this, to me, Hvar didn’t feel elitist or inaccessible to normal people.
 The town is lovely to wander around, and there are several quiet, rocky coves surrounding the town, where you can enjoy the beautiful water.

 There is a variety of things to do there.
 You can take the walk up to Hvar Fortress which gives amazing views across the harbour.
 It is also very popular to take a boat ride out to one of the nearby Palinski islands.
 Or, you can simply relax in one of the many bars and restaurants in and around St Stephen’s Square, absorbing the vibe of the place.